 2016 Capital Pro Bono Honor Roll, sponsored by the District of Columbia Court of Appeals and the Superior Court of the District of Columbia

-Recognized for exceptional standing in the legal community in the area of antitrust law in Chambers USA: America’s Leading Lawyers for Business, 2005 – 2020.
+Recognized for exceptional standing in the legal community in the area of antitrust law in Chambers USA: America’s Leading Lawyers for Business, 2005 – 2022.
+Chambers USA 2022 cites clients commending Robert as a “very careful and thoughtful lawyer.”
 Chambers USA 2015 ranks Robert as a leading practitioner, noting his “wealth of knowledge.”
-Chambers USA 2014 cites clients commending Robert as a “‘very talented’ and ‘very smart’ lawyer, with formidable expertise in mergers and criminal antitrust work”

 Selected by peers for inclusion in Best Lawyers in America in the area of antitrust work